A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection

-PEFT methods focus on enhancing the effectiveness of LMs to levels similar to full fine-tuning, while aiming to minimize the use of computational resources, such as peak GPU memory consumption.
-Figure \ref{fig:GPU of small LMs on CC} and Figure \ref{fig:GPU on small LMs on CM} depict the peak GPU memory usage and corresponding MCC values of fine-tuning the four small models.
-It can be observed that prefix tuning and prompt tuning require significantly less GPU memory than other fine-tuning methods, yet they can still achieve considerable effectiveness.
-Notably, prefix tuning attains the highest or second-highest MCC value while using minimal GPU memory, proving that prefix tuning is the most efficient PEFT method for small models on code smell detection.
-When juxtaposed with full fine-tuning, all of the four PEFT methods lead to a substantial reduction in peak GPU memory usage while achieving better or similar results.
-This further validates the efficiency of PEFT methods for code smell detection relative to full fine-tuning.
+In addition to reducing trainable parameters, PEFT methods also lower computational overhead, particularly peak GPU memory usage, without sacrificing performance.
+Taking the detection of \textit{CC} as an example, Figure \ref{fig:peak gpu}(a) depicts the peak GPU memory consumption during the fine-tuning of the four SLMs.
+It can be observed that, juxtaposed with full fine-tuning, all PEFT methods lead to a substantial reduction in peak GPU memory usage, which further validates the efficiency of PEFT methods for code smell detection relative to full fine-tuning.